Address Function in Excel

 The value present in the sample data, D3 cell, is Mathematics, which is the same as the Indirect function in the B3 cell.

 Consider one more example where Reference Type is of style R7C5; for this, we must set the Ref_type to False (0), so the address function can read the reference style.

 - The ADDRESS function is used to create an address from a given row and column number.

 - Depending upon the need, set the Absolute parameter to one of the following

 - 2, Absolute row; relative column

 - 3, Relative row; absolute column

 - 4, Relative reference

-- Do not forget to set the second parameter i.e. reference type of the INDIRECT function to zero or False when Reference style is the R1C1 type.
+- Do not forget to set the second parameter, i.e., reference type of the INDIRECT function to zero or False when the Reference style is the R1C1 type.

 This has been a guide to Address Excel Function.
-Here we discuss the Address Formula in excel and how to use Address function in Excel along with practical examples and downloadable excel templates.
+Here we discuss the Address Formula in excel and how to use the Address function in Excel and practical examples and downloadable excel templates.